sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

 - Prepare SAR files for `hdblcm`:

-    - Get the correct SAPCAR executable from `sap_hana_install_software_directory` in case its file name is not provided by role variable.
+    - Get a list of hardware matching SAPCAR executables from `sap_hana_install_software_directory` in case its file name is not provided by role variable.

+    - For the SAPCAR executable which matches the hardware architecture, perform a checksum verification against a specific checksum file
+      (the SAPCAR file name appended by `.sha256`) or a global checksum file.

+    - Select the most recent version of SAPCAR from the hardware matching SAPCAR executables identified before.

-    - Get all SAR files from `sap_hana_install_software_directory` or use the SAR files provided by role variable.
+    - Get all SAR files from `sap_hana_install_software_directory` or use the SAR files provided by the corresponding role variable, if set.

+    - For each SAR file specified or identified, if there is a file with the same name, appended by `.sha256` or a global checksum file, perform a checksum verification.

     - Extract all SAR files into `sap_hana_install_software_extract_directory`.

-    - For the SAPCAR executable which will be used for extracting the SAR files and for each SAR file specified or identified, if there is a file with the same name, appended by `sha256`, perform a checksum verification.

 - Check existence of `hdblcm` in `SAP_HANA_DATABASE` directory from the extracted SAR files.